Register NOW for the next TPSA meeting on Wednesday, February 26 at 1pm ET/10am PT

 The Partnership for Sepsis and Aging (TPSA)

-To help mobilize this into a national effort, Sepsis Alliance, along with state aging leaders, has established The Partnership for Sepsis and Aging (TPSA) to share resources across stakeholders, invite and encourage collaboration, and discover gaps in education and care.
-TPSA will be comprised of state aging office leaders who will support and coordinate their local aging services network’s efforts toward sepsis education, prevention, and service system intervention for older individuals, including collaboration with health care professionals and other partner organizations in their states and communities.
+To help mobilize this into a national effort, Sepsis Alliance, along with its founding partners and national and state aging leaders, has established The Partnership for Sepsis and Aging (TPSA).
+TPSA shares resources across stakeholders, encourages collaboration, and strives to discover and fill gaps in education and care for older adults.
+TPSA supports national, state, and local aging services organization’s efforts toward sepsis education, prevention, and service systems interventions for older individuals.

 Sepsis Facts: